Accenture/mercury/README.md

 cd ../kafka-presence
 mvn clean package
 java -jar target/kafka-presence-1.12.9.jar
-# this will start the "presence monitor" that will connect to the hazelcast cluster.
+# this will start the "presence monitor" that will connect to the kafka cluster.
 ```

 - Run the lambda-example and rest-example again